Jack Delaney: Early career

 In 1924, Delaney decisioned future light heavyweight champion Tommy Loughran, and less than a month later, in Madison Square Garden, Delaney first faced the hard punching Paul Berlenbach.
 In a great fight that saw both men knocked to the canvas, Delaney scored two knockdowns in the fourth round, causing the referee to stop the fight.

 Delaney was also involved in a bizarre match with future middleweight champion Tiger Flowers.
 After a round had passed, Delaney floored Flowers with a straight right hand.
 The referee counted Flowers out, but his corner protested that he had received a "fast count".
 The Flowers faction became unruly and a riot seemed imminent.
 Flowers demanded that the match resume, and Delaney amazingly agreed.
 The two fought until the fourth round, when Delaney again fired an irresistible right hand that knocked Flowers senseless.
 This time there was no controversy, as Flowers did not come close to arising in time.
 When Flowers did come to, he went to Delaney's dressing room and said "Ah want to thank you, Mr. Delaney, and tell you that Ah is convinced."

 Championships

-Delaney was rewarded with a title shot against light heavyweight champion Berlanbach, in a 15-round fight, co-promoted by Roderick James "Jess" McMahon and Tex Rickard.
-In an outstanding display of courage, perseverance and fortitude, Berlanbach upset Delaney by winning a 15-round decision.
+Delaney was rewarded with a title shot against light heavyweight champion Berlenbach, in a 15-round fight, co-promoted by Roderick James "Jess" McMahon and Tex Rickard.
+In an outstanding display of courage, perseverance and fortitude, Berlenbach upset Delaney by winning a 15-round decision.
 Delaney then embarked on an eleven-fight winning streak that led to a rematch.
 The fight was held in Brooklyn's Ebbets Field and spurred on by his loudly cheering female fans, known as "Delaney's screaming mamies," Delaney dropped Berlenbach, controlled the fight and won the light heavyweight title.

 Early in 1927, Delaney relinquished his championship in order to pursue the heavyweight crown.
 He was matched against Jimmy Maloney, a journeyman heavyweight contender Delaney was expected to defeat handily.
 Had Delaney defeated Maloney, he would have faced the heavyweight champion Gene Tunney.